ctolkien/Posh-Sprintly/README.md

     Get-SprintlyProjects

-will return a collection of all the projects you have access to.
+Will return a collection of all the projects you have access to.
 This is PowerShell, so you can pipe objects around.
 For instance:

     Get-SprintlyProjects | ? name -eq "project name" | Set-SprintlyCurrentProject